 Some people will go to great lengths just to get a buzz on.
 In fact, it seems that no matter how gross or outright disgusting a practice is, there are people out there who will still give it a go if it presents even the slightest chance of getting high.

 Just take some of these Indonesian teens, for example.
-Apparently, they have found a new way to get high.
-And no, it’s not drugs or alcohol but something you would never expect.
-Their new “drug” of choice is actually sanitary pads!
-Yes, the ones women use during their menstruation!
+Apparently, they have found a bizarre way to get high.
+Their drug of choice?
+Sanitary pads!
+Yes, you read that right.
+Pads that women use during their menstrual period.

 New Zealand Town For Sale For Less Than Most NYC Apartments